EetuEkman/solita-dev-academy-2023/README.md

 This repository is a solution for Solita Dev Academy pre-assignment.

+The client is hosted [here](https://victorious-bay-04e773803.2.azurestaticapps.net/journeys).

+:point_right: Please note that the SQL Server basic tier instance used for this demo is quite limited especially for the complex queries used for the detailed station page.
+For the best performance, please test the project locally.

 The solution is an user interface and a backend service for displaying data from the city bike journeys in the Helsinki capital area.

 The purpose of the project is to show off basic web developing skills: